effie3rd/3rd_training_lua/README.md

 ### Bug Fixes
   - Fixed detection of connected hits/projectiles
-  - Blocking of multi-hit attacks and supers
+  - Blocking of various attacks and supers
   - The same move performed in frame perfect succession was not blocked
   - Jumping attacks that hit behind a cornered opponent were not blocked
-  - Improved consistency of reversal execution for charge/360 moves.
+  - Improved the consistency of reversals for charge/360 moves.

 ### Installation
 <table><tr><td>Paste files into 'fbneo-training-mode' directory, overwriting all files.<br>Click "Training" from fightcade menu to run.</td></tr></table>